rfuentesmartinez/rfuentesmartinez.github.io/_pages/about.md

 I am a PhD student in Economics at _IMT School for Advanced Studies Lucca_ and _University of Alicante_.

-My research interests are financial and time series econometrics, as well as copulas and dependence modelling.
+My research interests are:
+- Time series econometrics
+- Financial econometrics
+- Copulas and dependence modelling